 Pine nuts are fascinating little things.
 They’re seeds, rather than nuts, and they come from pinecones.
 Like other seeds, pine nuts are packed with nutrition, offering a decent amount of protein and fiber, nutrients, and even some antioxidants.
+So are pine nuts good for you or what?

 We’ve talked about some seeds in the past, including sunflower seeds, pumpkin seeds, and even chia seeds.
 Each type of seed has its own features and potential benefits, but there are concerning factors as well.